This information explains what a cystocele is and how it’s treated.Back to top

 - A catheter will drain urine from your bladder while the area heals.
 It will be taken out the day after your surgery before you leave the hospital.

-- You will have a gauze dressing in your vagina to help stop bleeding.
-It will be removed before you go home.
+- You’ll have a gauze dressing in your vagina to help stop bleeding.
+It will be removed before you leave the hospital.

-- Your body will absorb your sutures (stitches) in 7 to 14 days.
+- Your body will absorb your sutures (stitches) in 7 to 14 days (1 to 2 weeks).
 You won’t need to have them taken out.

-- You will have mild vaginal bleeding.
-Make sure you have sanitary napkins at home.
+- You’ll have mild vaginal bleeding.
+Make sure you have sanitary napkins (pads) at home.

-- You will go home 1 day after your surgery, whether or not a sling was placed.
+- You’ll go home 1 day after your surgery, whether or not a sling was placed.

 - You can shower when you go home.
-Don’t bathe or soak in a pool or hot tub until your doctor or nurse says it’s okay.
+Don’t bathe or soak in a pool or hot tub until your healthcare provider says it’s okay.

-- Make an appointment to see your doctor 2 weeks after your surgery.
+- Make an appointment to see your healthcare provider 2 weeks after your surgery.

-- Don’t lift anything heavier than 10 pounds for 6 weeks after your surgery.
+- Don’t lift anything heavier than 10 pounds (4.5 kilograms) for 6 weeks after your surgery.

 - Avoid strenuous exercise, such as running or jogging, for 6 weeks after your surgery.

-- Don’t have sexual intercourse or put anything in your vagina (such as tampons) for 6 weeks after your surgery.
+- Don’t have sex or put anything in your vagina (such as tampons) for 6 weeks after your surgery.

 - An antibiotic.
 You must follow the instructions on the bottle until all the pills are gone.